gallenc/solent2Public/workup/experimental/session4/shoppingcart-bootstrap/README.md

 ```

 In order to use this template, we need to embed it in the html code of our JSP's.
-However it makes sense to split the pages into a common header.jsp and footer.jsp and have separate body jsp's depending on the content; about.jsp, contact.jsp, main.jsp etc.
+However it makes more sense to split the pages into a common header.jsp and footer.jsp and have separate body jsp's depending on the content; about.jsp, contact.jsp, main.jsp etc.

 To do this we make use of the jsp:include directive.
 See for instance [main.jsp](../shoppingcart-bootstrap/webApplicationExercise-bootstrap/src/main/webapp/main.jsp).
 ```